irwtdvoys/aoc-2023/readme.md

 ##### Day 05

 Brute forced part 2 in reverse to reduce search space, only takes a couple of minutes so didn't bother improving.

+##### Day 06

+Implemented a brute force approach as the numbers looks pretty small, optimised by finding first + last rather than searching all.
+Then reimplemented after using quadratic equations but it wasn't that much faster in really.